kahnchana/RNN/README.md

 ## Experiments

 With regards to the YouTube DataSet (11 classes), binary classification was initially carried out separately for each class.
 Afterwards, multi-class classification was done considering all classes.
-These two proccesses were carried out for two types of datasets: motion and static components combined using method 01 and method 02.
+These two proccesses were carried out for three types of datasets: motion and static components combined using method 01, method 02 and method 03.

 ### Binary Classification

+#### Method 1

-For binary classification, three datasets were used: 28,46 & 82 (28 means 20% motion & 80% static vector components).
+For binary classification, three datasets were used: 28, 46, 64 & 82 (28 means 20% motion & 80% static vector components).
 For each dataset, training was done until model fit training data 99% or better.
 The accuracies (correct cases percentage) are shown below.
 Training was done with 20 time-steps for training data.
 This is for method 01 data.

 | Class         | 28        | 46    | 64    | 82    |
 | ------------- |:---------:| :----:| :---: | :---: |